-(see Table 1).11 Screening of titles and abstracts was performed by ME, followed by full-text screening of the interventions, including leadership competencies.
-12 We decided to use this framework to characterize the curricula in this review because it was developed collaboratively by educators at a variety of medical schools nationwide in an attempt to provide a consensus recommendation from diverse experiences.
+A standard form was developed for data extraction, including information about various features of the interventions such as leadership competencies and cohort sizes.12 We decided to use this framework to characterize the curricula in this review because it was developed collaboratively by educators at a variety of medical schools nationwide in an attempt to provide a consensus recommendation from diverse experiences.

-A standard form was developed for the extraction of data including features of the described various features the grading scale described by Hammick et al (see Table 3).14 Extracted data was placed in a shared spreadsheet.
-Data extraction in each of the described areas was done independently and in duplicate by two reviewers, ME and EJ, then compared and discussed.
-Any discrepancies were discussed until a unanimous decision was reached, and if a unanimous decision could not be reached, the third reviewer served as a
+This study also evaluated the effectiveness of the interventions using Kirkpatrick's four-level hierarchy (Table 2),13 and the quality of the Interventions that formed the outcomes of the interventions outlined in the grading scale created by Hammick et al. (see Table 3).14 Extracted data was placed in a shared spreadsheet.
+Data extraction in each of the described areas was done independently and in duplicate by two reviewers, ME and EJ, and then compared and discussed.
+Any discrepancies were discussed until a unanimous decision was reached, and if a unanimous decision could not be reached, the third reviewer served as a tiebreaker.